Want to host an event in one of our parks? Let us know by filling out the form below.

 Home of the Dickinson County Nature Center, Pollinator Paradise, Westport Schoolhouse and the Okoboji Gold Disc Golf Course, this almost 70-acre area is unique because of its oak savanna.
-The park also features meadows and a glacial kame that offers a spectacular overlook of the surrounding area.
+The park also features meadows, an osprey nest, live trumpeter swans, a Nature Playscape and a glacial kame that offers a spectacular overlook of the surrounding area.
 Kenue Park accommodates picnics and has walking trails and modern restrooms.

 1924 240th St., Milford

 This 180 acres of preserved land offers an extensive trail system winding through the river valley of the Little Sioux River, as well as upland forest, meadows, marshes and oxbow ponds.
 These diverse habitats are host to a number of creatures including deer, beaver, woodpeckers, songbirds and raptors.
-Facilities include a warming shelter with a spectacular river valley outlook, a playground, wildlife viewing blind, aesthetic footbridge spanning the river, modern bathroom facilities, 12 camping sites and a picnic area.
+Facilities include a warming shelter with a spectacular river valley outlook, a playground, wildlife viewing blind, aesthetic footbridge spanning the river, modern bathroom facilities and a picnic area.

 Other opportunities include hunting, fishing, canoeing, horseback riding and geocaching.

 For information on renting the enclosed shelter or the open shelter, call 712-338-4786.

 Located along the Little Sioux River, this 236-acre wildlife area includes open meadows and a winding prairie stream with a softwood forest along the river’s edge.
 The area is home to a variety of mammals, birds and other vertebrates.
 Recreational opportunities include hunting, fishing and canoeing.

 This 43-acre park includes restored wetland and grasslands just off of Big Spirit Lake's eastern shoreline.
 Bike past on the paved Dickinson County Trail and enjoy a beautiful view or stop to rest and explore.